kartgoel/HydraDocumentation/docs/hydraRun.rst

 BuildRunHTML
 --------------

-This function builds the HTML content for the runtime plots by dynamically create frame elements based on the available plot types.
+This function builds the HTML content for the runtime plots by dynamically creating frame elements based on the available plot types.

 It also calls a php file, which can be found here: :ref:`getPlotTypesphp`